jesper-olsen/DecisionTrees/03_Python Code/README.md

 * Provides three robust evaluation methods:
   * Simple train/test split.
   * K-Fold Cross-Validation for a stable performance estimate.
-  * Evaluation ona separate, pre-defined test file.
+  * Evaluation on a separate, pre-defined test file.
 * Visualises the trained decision tree into an image file (.png, .svg, etc.) using Graphviz.